tocco/tocco-docs/devops/app_management/new_customer.rst

 (This is done last as one cannot start an installation localy without running Ansible first.
 It creates the S3 bucket used locally too.)

+.. rubric:: Footnotes

+.. [#f1] By default, Ansible does check if *installation_name == customer_name* to
+         decide if an installation is a production system and it will use that information to adjust the default settings.
+(See *installation_type* variable in *config.yml*.)

 .. _common.yaml: https://git.vshn.net/tocco/tocco_hieradata/blob/master/common.yaml